 Latitude Light, a solar-powered lamp that emits atmospheric light, can be fabricated in many variants according to the customer’s latitude.
 A global product that is customized for specific locations, the lamp’s geometry can be automatically updated in a digital file so that the tilt of the solar panel changes according to latitude (by tilting the panel at different angles, the lamp’s capacity for electric power generation is optimized in its perpendicularity to the sun’s rays for different latitudes).
 The portable light needs to bathe in daylight for eight hours a day, with the solar panel facing the sky.
-Latitude Lights illuminate automatically at dusk.
+Latitude Lights illuminate automatically at dusk, remaining lit for around 5 hours.
+Because they are powered by the Sun, there are no switches or wires necessary.
+Latitude Lights have no on or off switch.

 Latitude Light is the winner of the 2018 Made in NYC Award and the 2017 A' Design Award.
 It is representative of nea studio's focus on sustainable design, material research, and technological innovation.